MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 ### Creating and tracking scene object attachment points

-Unfortunately, as device tracking errors accumulate, the result can be that things are close to each other (or even overlap) in Frozen World coordinate space, that are nowhere near each other in the real world.
+Unfortunately, as device tracking errors accumulate, the result can be that things are close to each other (or even overlap) in Frozen World coordinate space, which are nowhere near each other in the real world.
 For that reason, Frozen World coordinates alone aren't sufficient to fully describe which ways two nearby scene objects should move, respectively, as the result of a re-fit operation.

 __Attachment points__ are small data structures (see [Typedefs, structs, and constants used throughout this page](#typedefs-structs-and-constants-used-throughout-this-documentation) above) that describe the logical attachment of something to a certain part of the Frozen World.